So you’re getting a dog! 🙌

 I’ve separated this guide into five sections:

 Oh!
-And I've also put together an easy done-for-you shopping list with links to wear you can find this stuff.
+And I've also put together an easy done-for-you shopping list with links to where you can find all of the new puppy essentials you'll need.
 It's a free download, so grab it to be 100% sure you have all of the gear you need before you bring your pup home!

 Okay, great!
 Let's get started.

 I remember being totally freaked out in the days after we brought Emmet home.
 He was the cutest puppy I’d ever seen, but omg was he difficult.
 He wouldn’t let us hold him (he’d just squirm out of our arms), he ran around like a maniac (do you know about zoomies?), he bit our arms up and down until we bled, and he whined in a pitch I had never even heard before.

 I think this is why puppies are so cute.
 It’s nature’s way of smoothing over all of those difficult parts. :) Based on my personal experience and the experience of helping clients with their new puppies, here are the key mindset points you need to know before you bring your puppy home.

 Potty training will be your first task as a new dog parent and let me tell you: it sucks.
 Just know that.